kunal278/CovidVaccineAvailabilityChecker/README.md

 Step 2) Enter the details in the file .env, present in the same folder
 \
 \
-Step 3) On your terminal run:
+Step 3) On your terminal Go to project dir and run:
 \
   for PROD mode :   npm i && pm2 start vaccineNotifier.js
 \